oracle/opengrok/Repository-synchronization.md

 ## Batch mode

-In batch mode, messages will be logged to a log file under the `logdir` directory specified in the configuration and rotated for each run, up to default count (8) or count specified using the `--backupcount` option.
+In batch mode, log messages will be written to a log file under the `logdir` directory specified in the configuration and rotated for each run, up to default count (8) or count specified using the `--backupcount` option.

 ## Hooks